 AMZN has a current stock price of $200

 You could buy one “At the Money Put Contract” for AMZN with a strike price of 200 and an expiry date of May 21, 2013.
-The contract costs $10 per share, and are 100 shares in a contract.
+The contract costs $10 per share, and there are 100 shares in a contract.
 The cost of investment is $1000.

 In options speak: